 Dr. Brent Leh did his undergrad work at SIUE and is a recent graduate of the University of Illinois, School of Veterinary Medicine.
 An Edwardsville native, Dr. Leh is carrying on a family tradition of animal medicine at Hawthorne.
 His grandfather is Dr. Merrill Ottwein, who founded our practice over 57 years ago.
 In his spare time, Dr. Leh enjoys mixed martial arts and boxing, along with hiking, boating, and spending time with family and friends.
 Dr. Leh has a special interest in emergency and critical care medicine.
-He continues to reside in Edwardsville, along with his two pit-bull terriers named Baby Blue and Cali.
+He continues to reside in Edwardsville, along with his pit-bull terrier named Baby Blue.

 Dr. Schwartz completed her undergraduate work at Southern Illinois University at Edwardsville in 2006.
 She went on to graduate Cum Laude from University of Missouri’s College of Veterinary Medicine in 2011.
 Her medical interests lie in preventive care, geriatric medicine, oncology, and ophthalmology.
 Dr. Schwartz also has experience in small animal emergency medicine.
 She has volunteered at area shelters to do spays and neuters for rescued and stray dogs and cats.
 Dr. Schwartz is recently married and enjoys reading, spending time on the Edwardsville trails, visiting with her large family and traveling with her husband.
 She has two French Bulldogs, Rocko and Howard.